CloudKlass/Azure-Admin/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 In this lab, you have:

-- Created and configured Azure AD users
+- Created and configured Microsoft Entra ID users
-- Created Azure AD groups with assigned and dynamic membership
+- Created Microsoft Entra ID groups with assigned and dynamic membership
 - Created an Azure Active Directory (AD) tenant
-- Managed Azure AD guest users
+- Managed Microsoft Entra ID guest users